GetLinkfire/API.TestAssigment/README.md

 - Title (required, max length: 255)
 - Code  (min length: 2; max length: 100, should be alphanumeric, special characters are not allowed, except underscore) - if not provided random code should be generated
-- Url   (required, rule for urls should be applied)
+- URL   (required, rule for URLs should be applied)
 - MediaType (required, indicate if it Ticket or Music link)
 - Domain  (required, assume that there is another source of available domains, to current DB replicated only Name and Id, so for this task it is static data)
 - Artists (list of artists, used as a 'tag' for search)